transreductionist/documents.io/README.md

 You are the way and the wayfarers.
 And when one of you falls down he falls for those behind him, a caution against the stumbling stone.
 Aye, and he falls for those ahead of him, who, though faster and surer of foot, yet removed not the stumbling stone.

 ―Kahlil Gibran

 ---

+The mark of all good art is not that the thing done is done exactly or finely, for machinery may do as much, but that it is worked out with the head and the workman's heart.

+―Oscar Wilde

+---